JohanLi1990/Learning_Notes/TulingNotes.md

 - `ConfiguraitonClassPostProcessors`
 - `@Import`: import beans, importSelectors, or ImportBeanDefinitionRegistrar
 - Difference between adding Configuration and not adding Configuration: the creation and use of CGLIB

+## Spring IOC-bean的生命周期源码详解
+- Spring source code in depth on bean creations
+- singltonObjects, earlySingletonObject, singletonFactories in practice
+- Why we do not do `synchornized` on earlySingletonObject?
+  - Deadlocks.
+  - They removed it but it will result in many threads getting incomplete beans.
+  - but one could argue that you should not have circular dependency in the first place
+- `@Aysnc` will result in inconsistency in circular dependencies scenario: `BeanCurrentlyInCreationException`
+  - add `@Lazy`